Reflex Sympathetic Dystrophy Syndrome

 terrible lord of mankind than even death itself."
 Today, pain has become the universal

-health care providers who must give support to the individual suffering from the physical as
+and health care providers who must give support to the individual suffering from the

 A Brief History of Pain

-pressure, heat, water, and sun.
-Early humans related pain to evil, magic, and demons.
-Relief
+used: pressure, heat, water, and sun.
+Early humans related pain to evil, magic, and

-of pain was the responsibility of sorcerers, shamans, priests, and priestesses, who used
+demons.
+Relief of pain was the responsibility of sorcerers, shamans, priests, and

-brain and nervous system have a role in producing the perception of pain.
-But it was not
+the brain and nervous system have a role in producing the perception of pain.
+But it

-until the Middle Ages and well into the Renaissance-the 1400s and 1500s-that evidence
+was not until the Middle Ages and well into the Renaissance-the 1400s and 1500s-that

-began to accumulate in support of these theories.
-Leonardo da Vinci and his contemporaries
+evidence began to accumulate in support of these theories.
+Leonardo da Vinci and his

 In the 17th and 18th centuries, the study of the body-and the senses-continued to be a